 - Grammar is instructed inductively.

-The Audio-Lingual Method
+3. The Audio-Lingual Method

+It is among the common methods of teaching English.
 The striking highlights of the audio-lingual method are,

-- Language teaching starts with communication; the material is educated before it is offered in composed structure.
+- Language teaching starts with communication; the material is educated before it is offered in a composed structure.

 - The objective language is the study hall's main language; the student's primary language isn't utilised.